DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

 # Completing the homework

-After having completed the homework, we would like you to submit a pull request from your forked repository so we can review the homework prior to the interview. **Deadline is one day before the interview.**
+After having completed the homework, we would like you to send us a link to your modified repository so we can review the homework prior to the interview. **Deadline is one day before the interview.**